Back

 From theory to practice: how we executed healthcare app design concept

-We didn’t have plenty of information about the targets, however, analyzing the hottest trends and the main competitors allowed us to understand that the interface should be friendly and not medical.
+We didn’t have plenty of information about the targets.
+However, analyzing the hottest trends and the main competitors allowed us to understand that the interface should be friendly and not medical.

 Healthcare App Design - Screen 3

-To make it look user-friendly, we made buttons and forms round-cornered, used clear single-color icons and a very calm, classic font.
+To make it look user-friendly, we made buttons and forms round-cornered, used clear single-color icons, and a very calm, classic font.
 We needed to keep the focus mainly on the product idea and core mechanics, so rather than fussing over tiny details, we decided to leave a lot of “breathing” space.

 From concept to clickable prototype in 1.5 weeks

-There were several proofs that this approach has the right to live.
+There are several proofs that this approach has the right to live.
 We shared the design case on Behance and gained tons of positive feedback.
 Besides that, we got rewards and recognition from the design community and healthcare industry clients.

-After getting a clickable prototype designed, Bilal Naved and Adeel Malik decided to build the authority in the US healthcare market and eventually raised $400K.
+After getting a clickable prototype designed, Bilal Naved and Adeel Malik decided to build authority in the US healthcare market and eventually raised $400K.
 Their success was mainly due to a well-designed idea.
-Because a beautiful prototype isn’t only a sign of good taste, it also means commitment, diligence and a strong motivation to improve the quality of healthcare services.
+Because a beautiful prototype isn’t only a sign of good taste, it also means commitment, diligence, and a strong motivation to improve the quality of healthcare services.

 First founders’ successes